Iran's late president Raisi to be buried in home city of Mashhad

 - Oops!Something went wrong.Please try again later.

-Iranian president Ebrahim Raisi, who died in a helicopter crash at the weekend, is to be buried in his home city of Mashhad on Thursday.
+Ebrahim Raisi, the late Iranian president who died in a helicopter crash at the weekend, is to be buried in his home city of Mashhad on Thursday as mass mourning ceremonies continue in the country.

 Raisi is to be laid to rest at the city's shrine of Imam Reza, the eighth imam of Shia Islam.